Starfish-develop/Starfish/README.md

 Convert Kurucz models into TRES format.

+Fix HDF5InstGridCreator to use instrument ranges properly, while also respecting the bounds of the wl grid itself.

+warning in grid reader or GridStuffer to notify that the grid is actually smaller than you have requested.

 # Running many jobs in parallel

 * Combine plot WASP14 run
+* Extend HDF5cat to chebyshev and global cov
+* Later extend to sorting regions?

 * how to find autocorrelation time of a single chain?
 * do Gelman-Rubin statistic of many chains?